 Are you a psychology student wanting help putting the Atkinson and Shiffrin model of memory into your long-term memory?
 You’ve came to the right place!
 In this article, my goal is to provide you with everything there is to know about the Multi-Store model of memory.

 Memory is tricky.
 It’s something that we don’t always think about until our memory starts to fail or we interact with someone who has a poor memory.
 Did you ever watch the romantic comedy 50 First Dates?
-In the movie, Drew Barrymore plays a woman who has short-term memory loss.
-She loses her short-term memory after an accident, and every morning, she “resets” and thinks that she is waking up to the day of the accident, a common case of anterograde amnesia, and it does reflect the lives of people living with this condition.
+In the movie, Drew Barrymore plays a woman who has lost her short-term memory loss due to a car accident that caused a TBI.
+Every morning, Barrymore’s character “resets” and thinks that she is waking up to the day of the accident.
+This is a case of anterograde amnesia, and it does reflect the lives of people living with this condition.

 For many people, characters like this first teach you about short-term vs. long-term memory.
 But are these actual parts of your brain?
 Can you lose short-term memory loss and end up stuck like Drew Barrymore’s character in 50 First Dates?